CloudBytes-Academy/CloudBytes.dev/README.md

 Additionally, the root folder contains the following files

 1. `pelicanconf.py`: The Pelican configuration being used by the website
-2. `Makefile`: An alternate method to generate website without the need for intallation of other tools
+2. `Makefile`: An alternate method to generate website without the need for installation of other tools
 3. `publishconf.py`: Configuration for publishing the website
 4. `requirements.txt`: All the python dependencies used
 5. `tasks.py`: Pre-configured build tasks that can be customised as per need

 ## Contributions

-You can contribute to this project in various ways, or simply reuse the repository for learning and building something yourself as outlined below.
+You can contribute 🤝🏽to this project in various ways, or simply reuse the repository for learning and building something yourself as outlined below.

 ### 1. Guest Post and Typo corrections

-If you want to post an article yourself , you can add a new file in the `content/snippet/` folder using the `Add file` inline file editor option.
+If you want to post an article yourself , you can add a new file in the 👉🏽 `content/snippet/` folder using the `Add file` inline file editor option.
 Once done, submit a Pull Request (PR).

-For correcting any typos do the same by using GitHub's inline editor and submit a PR.
+For correcting ✅ any typos ❌do the same by using GitHub's inline editor and submit a PR.

-Once the PR is merged, your article will be posted directly on the website using the Continous Delivery (CD) pipeline in place.
+Once the PR is merged, your article will be posted directly on the website using the Continuous Delivery (CD) pipeline in place.

-*If you know what you're doing, feel free to fork the repository and add the guest post in the folder mentioned above.*
+> *If you know what you're doing* 😉*, feel free to fork the repository and add the guest post in the folder mentioned above.* ☝🏽

 ### 2. Add a new feature

 You can use this method to add any cool new feature you want.
 To do so, you will need to fork the repository and work on the project on our own computer.

 To begin, fork the repository by clicking on the `Fork` button on top right on this page.
-Depending upon your preferences, you can use one of the two below options.
+Depending upon your preferences, you can use one of the two below 👇🏽options.

 #### Using VSCode Devcontainers - Easy & Recommended